 In this lesson, you will encounter some of the major data types and database solutions that are currently available when designing a GIS.
 What we'll cover here is by no means exhaustive, but it should help you establish a reasonable level of background knowledge on this topic.

 At the successful completion of Lesson 8, students should be able to:

-If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum in Canvas.
+If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum.
 While you are there, feel free to post your own responses and comments if you are able to help out a classmate.